Bladder and Pelvis

 However, here is a patient who had only a partly full bladder and in the sagittal plane, something looked suspicious in the anterior, cephalad wall.
 Transverse views suggested this might be on the left side.
 Instead of immediately generating a urology consult for cystoscopy, this patient was asked to come back with a full bladder for a better exam and the abnormality was no longer seen.

-In men, the prostate and seminal vesicles lie extraperitoneal, posterior, and caudal to the bladder and directly anterior to the rectum, hence the ability of a rectal exam to feel the posterior surface of the prostate.
+In men, the prostate and seminal vesicles lie posterior and caudal to the bladder and directly anterior to the rectum, hence the ability of a rectal exam to feel the posterior surface of the prostate.
+The bladder is the sonic window to the prostate and a standing position can work well for prostate imaging, particularly when bladder volume is only modest.
+The standing position will also optimize fluid detection in the pelvis.

-Imaging the prostate: The probe must be angled caudad of the bladder in both the transverse and sagittal planes to bring the prostate into view.
-The transverse view is the more important.
-The seminal vesicles may or may not be seen a little cephalad and lateral to the prostate.
-With a reasonably full bladder, pull away from the symphysis and use the urine as the acoustic window to visualize the prostate.
-Posterior acoustic enhancement from a full bladder can partially obscure the area so adjust the gain or just far field gain.
-It is important to get the prostate into optimal focus in the center of the screen and then use magnification to see it well.
+The probe must be angled caudad of the bladder in the transverse plane to bring the prostate into view.
+The seminal vesicles may or may not be seen cephalad and lateral to the prostate.
+We think it is important to stay near the pubic symphysis and try for as perpendicular a plane into the prostate as possible.
+A more oblique angle may falsely increase the measurement of the prostate depth.
+Posterior acoustic enhancement from a full bladder can partially obscure the area so adjust the gain using TGC for the region of the prostate.
+It is important to optimize the prostate image with depth, width, and focus position.
+Accuracy with prostate size estimation is completely dependent on the quality of the view, which requires high-end equipment and examiner experience.

-In most patients the distinction between the prostate and the rectum is not this clear, and that creates the possibility of including the rectum in the measurement of the prostate.
+Be careful not to include the rectum in the depth measurement of the prostate.
 Fan slowly through the prostate and find a thin, slightly hyperechoic line that is the fascia separating the prostate from the rectum.

 The prostate has a thin “true capsule” and a thicker “false capsule”.
 In addition, around the top part of the prostate is the bladder wall (up to 4 mm or more).
 All of this creates a hyperechoic “rind”, particularly around the anterior gland.
 Only the WIDTH and DEPTH of the hypoechoic gland should be measured.
-This requires optimizing the gain, especially turning it down to emphasize the hypoechoic gland area.
 The depth of the prostate is usually more distinct than the width, but unfortunately, the width is the more important measurement.
-For most patients, over estimating the prostate size may be a worse error than under estimation.
+For most patients, overestimating the prostate size may be a worse error than under estimation.
 Make several measurements of prostates that are enlarged.
-Here is a mildly enlarged prostate in a magnified, transverse view.
+Here is a moderately enlarged prostate with measurements.

 The formula for a prolate spheroid, which the enlarged prostate resembles, only requires the WIDTH and DEPTH in the transverse plane.
 This is fortunate because the caudad border of the prostate in the longitudinal plane is often indistinct.
 The formula is:

 Obviously, the width is the most important measurement so make this as accurate as possible.
-The prostate volume in the patient shown above was 30 mL.
-The upper normal cutoff for prostate volume is about 25 mL.
+The prostate volume in the first patient shown above was about 60 mL while the second patient’s volume was 45 mL.
+The upper normal cutoff for prostate volume is 25 mL.
+Venue will calculate this volume from the measurements.
+Next is a patient with only mild prostate enlargement (34 mL).

 Prostate compression: Bladder volumes of greater than 400 mL are able to compress the prostate.
 In one study, 50 mL prostates were reduced to 41 mL with bladder volumes over 400 mL.

 What to do with prostate volume?
-Men with symptoms consistent with benign prostatic hyperplasia (BPH) should have an increase in prostate size.
+Improvement in ultrasound technology is increasing our accuracy with prostate imaging.
+Nevertheless, we still think that categorizing prostates as normal, mildly, moderately, and severely enlarged is better than worrying about differences of single digits in a measurement.
+Men with symptoms consistent with benign prostatic hyperplasia (BPH) should have some increase in prostate size.
 The relationship is strong enough that finasteride is not generally recommended for symptomatic men until prostates are over 40 mL.
+For us, that would be a prostate that is moderately increased.
 Tamsulosin could be used for symptoms at smaller gland size but be suspicious of a BPH diagnosis with a gland that isn’t over 30 mL.

 Focal hypoechoic or hyperechoic areas can be seen in a prostate and these can be infection related or tumor.
 Calcifications can accompany hyperplasia or tumor.
-The POCUS exam will never be good enough for exact diagnosis with these abnormalities and patients would always need urologic referral if greater clarity is needed for focal prostate abnormalities.
+Ultrasound can’t determine the exact diagnosis with these abnormalities and patients would need urologic referral if greater clarity is needed about focal prostate abnormalities.

-Longitudinal prostate view: Rotate the probe to the sagittal position and take the depth out beyond the prostate.
+Rotate the probe to the sagittal position and take the depth out beyond the prostate.
 Don’t measure the longitudinal prostate but look at it and in particular observe the area cephalad of the prostate and posterior to the bladder, which is where free fluid in the pelvis should be best seen.
-To be optimally sensitive for free fluid, this exam could even be done on a standing patient.
+The sagittal view is better than the transverse view for seeing this fluid.
+As noted above, the standing patient position is best to detect fluid.
 Here is an example where the rectovesicular space contained fluid.
 The seminal vesicles were also seen cephalad of the prostate, but these are still in the extraperitoneal space.

 Here is a clip from a younger man with an almost invisible prostate who had modest free fluid in the retrovesicle space.

 Imaging the ovaries, uterus, or vagina well requires a urine filled bladder.
+As with the prostate, the standing position may be better when bladder volume is only modest.
 Here is the relevant anatomy.

-Caution: POCUS equipment, skill, and experience can never be good enough to evaluate a young woman in early pregnancy.
+Caution: IMBUS skill and experience can never be good enough to evaluate a young woman in early pregnancy.
 Such a patient with pelvic complaints needs an immediate OB or ED visit.
-Enlarged and heterogenous uteri from fibroids are common and distinguishing benign from malignant is difficult.
-Transvaginal ultrasound and gynecology referral would be needed.
+Enlarged and heterogenous uteri from fibroids are common in older women and distinguishing benign from malignant is difficult.
+Formal transvaginal and transabdominal ultrasound and gynecology referral might be needed.
 Finally, enlarged and cystic ovarian structures in post-menopausal women would definitely be important findings needing formal imaging and gynecology followup.
 Follicular cysts in menstruating women may be up to 2.5 cm in width and these could be followed in clinic for resolution.

-Transverse view: Here is a transverse view of a nulligravida patient with a very full bladder.
+As with the male pelvis, the standing patient position can work well for the female pelvis, but the supine position is more standard.
+The standing position optimizes the detection of pelvic fluid.
+Here is a transverse view of a nulligravida patient with a very full bladder.
 The probe was angled cephalad through the bladder to view the uterus, which contained an IUD in the center.
-The two ovaries can be seen further lateral to the bladder.
+The patient’s right ovary is in view.